-Research Network ‘Globalisation, Inequality and Sustainable Development in Long-Term Perspective’
+Research Network ‘Globalisation, Inequality and Sustainability in Long-Term Perspective’

 The network aims to enhance inter-university research cooperation between economic, social, technology and business historians working on globalisation, (economic) inequality and sustainable development in the Flemish-Dutch research community.